 Lehman Brothers Holdings Inc. renewed its bid to draw Bruno Iksil, known as the “London Whale” trader, into an $8.6 billion fight with JPMorgan Chase & Co.
-(JPM)
+(JPM:US)

 The defunct investment bank filed a revised request yesterday to a federal judge in Manhattan, seeking permission to ask for international judicial assistance to force Iksil, a French national, to answer questions, as he is unwilling to do so.